 Startups That Win the H-1B Lottery Get More Funding

-On the first business day of April, the U.S. Citizenship and Immigration Services (USCIS) make available a limited amount of H-1B nonimmigrant visas for U.S. employers to hire experienced foreign professionals.
+On the first business day of April, the U.S. Citizenship and Immigration Services (USCIS) makes available a limited amount of H-1B nonimmigrant visas for U.S. employers to hire experienced foreign professionals.
 H-1B lottery visas are for professional workers in specialty occupations including IT, finance, accounting, architecture, engineering, mathematics, science, health care and medicine.
 To qualify for an H-1B visa in a specialty occupation you must meet one of the following criteria:

 • Have completed a U.S. bachelor’s or higher degree from an accredited college or university